billvaglienti/ProtoGen/README.md

      * This is a multi-line comment.
 It appears before the object it documents *
      * It supports multiple paragraphs and will be automatically wrapped at 80
      * characters using spaces as separators.
+It can also contain text that is
+     * not reflowed if that text is surrounded with "\verbatim".
      */

 Other comments are output as single line doxygen comments: